Paul Owens (baseball): Managerial and front office career

 In 1955, Owens was named Olean's playing manager; the following year, the Oilers became a Phillies' affiliate and Owens moved into their organization.
 In 1958 and 1959, he managed Class C Bakersfield of the California League.
 In 1960 he became a scout, and, in 1966, director of the entire Philadelphia farm system.
 On June 3, 1972, he replaced John Quinn as the Phillies' general manager.
 Then, five weeks later, on July 10, Owens fired manager Frank Lucchesi and assumed that job as well, to get a closer (if temporary) look at the last-place Phillies' on-field struggles.
 He guided the Phillies to a 33–47 record for the remainder of the 1972 campaign.

 After relinquishing managerial duties to Danny Ozark on November 7, 1972, he then returned to the front office and proceeded to turn the Phils into pennant contenders within three seasons.
 His farm system, one of the most productive in the game at the time, bore fruit—yielding players such as Mike Schmidt, Greg Luzinski, Bob Boone, Larry Bowa and Dick Ruthven.
 In addition, Owens aggressively swung trades to add missing pieces such as relief pitcher Tug McGraw and outfielders Garry Maddox and Bake McBride.
 The Phils won the NL East in 1976–1977–1978—each time falling short in the National League Championship Series.

 Owens thought he added the final piece in 1979 when he signed free agent Pete Rose, but the Phils stumbled and finished fourth.
 In 1980, under manager Dallas Green, the Phillies beat Houston in an intense NLCS and then defeated the Kansas City Royals for the team's first world championship.

 Owens assumed the managerial role for a second time on July 18, 1983 after firing Pat Corrales despite the Phillies having a 43–42 record and being tied for first place with the St. Louis Cardinals in the National League East.
 The Owens-led ballclub went from one game over .500 to 47 wins in its last 77 matches to clinch the division title.
 They then defeated the Los Angeles Dodgers in four games in the NLCS to win the Phillies' fourth pennant.
 During the World Series, the Phils lost to Baltimore in five games.

 Owens returned to managing in 1984, but the results were disappointing.
 The Phillies played only .500 ball and finished fourth, 15½ games behind the division champ Chicago Cubs.

-Owens was relieved of both his GM and managing jobs during the off-season, but remained with the Phillies as a senior advisor and special scout until his death, in 2003, at age 79 in Woodbury, New Jersey.
-For the 2004 season, the Phillies wore a patch on their right shoulder featuring a banner reading "Pope" in honor of Owens, and a shamrock in honor of former relief pitcher Tug McGraw, who had also died that winter.
+Owens was relieved of both his GM and managing jobs during the off-season, but remained with the Phillies as a senior advisor and special scout until his death on December 26, 2003, aged 79, at a hospital in Woodbury, New Jersey.
+For the 2004 season, the Phillies wore a patch on their right shoulder featuring a banner reading "Pope" in honor of Owens, and a shamrock in honor of former relief pitcher McGraw, who had also died that winter.
 His career managing record was 161–158 (.505).